 If my typing speed is suddenly slower, my login device is new, or my mouse movements are abnormal, the algorithm will detect these anomalies and create a security alert.
-The service provider can then perform additional security tests (using two-factor authentication or multi-factor authentication methods) to verify and authenticate my identity.
+The service provider can then perform additional security tests using adaptive authentication methods (two-factor or multi-factor authentication) to verify and authenticate my identity.

-As already mentioned, behavior analytics has helped e-commerce retailers refine their offers on the basis of customer engagement.
+As already mentioned, behaviour analytics has helped e-commerce retailers refine their offers based on customer engagement.
 It has also helped product developers create new features and grandfather content that users do not interact with.

-But when it comes to matters of cybersecurity, the financial sector has benefited tremendously from user behavior analytics.
-Services that demand added security, like e-banking and mobile banking, not only rely on UBA to detect external threats but also internal ones.
-For example, employees abusing their access privileges or even altering their credentials to gain unauthorized access to data.
+But when it comes to cybersecurity matters, the financial sector has benefited tremendously from user behaviour analytics.
+Services that demand added security, like e-banking and mobile banking, rely on UBA to detect external threats and internal ones.
+For example, employees abuse their access privileges or even alter their credentials to gain unauthorized access to data.
 Once detected by the algorithms, any suspicious activity can then be further investigated.